danielsaidi/StoreKitPlus/Sources/StoreKitPlus/StoreKitPlus.docc/Articles/Getting-Started.md

 }
 ```

-Since the standard implementations automatically sync changes with the provided context, injecting the context as an environment object will make the global state available to the entire app.
+Since the standard implementations automatically sync changes to the provided context, injecting the context as an environment object will make the global state available to the entire app.

 ## StoreKit configuration files

-StoreKitPlus is just a small layer on top of StoreKit, which means that all the amazing StoreKit tools provided by Xcode works as expected.
+StoreKitPlus is just a small layer on top of StoreKit, which means that all the amazing tools provided by Xcode works as expected.

 For instance, StoreKit configuration files work just like when you just use the native StoreKit framework.